KohaILS/koha-manual-zh-cn/source/administration.rst

       -  Concatenates classification and item parts.

-      -  Removes any leading or trailing whitespaces.
+      -  Removes any leading or trailing white spaces.

       -  Converts each whitespace to an underscore.